stfc/PSyclone/examples/lfric/eg17/full_example_extract/README.md

  field1 = 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0,
 ...
 ```
+Note that due to #1392 the driver cannot be created yet.